AviatrixSystems/Docs/HowTos/copilot_faq.rst

 If Controller IP changes and if copilot is associated with an old controller IP, how to login into Copilot?
 ============================================================================================================

-Go to Controller UI and navigate to settings -> copilot.
-Add the copilot IP address and hit save.
-This will associate the copilot with controller.
-Upon associating copilot with controller, Copilot logo shows up in the controller UI's header Click on the copilot logo to directly login into copilot using SSO.
-This will let the user in and will update the controller's IP in Copilot's database.

-Another way to update controller IP if the user is already signed-in into copilot is to - go to Copilot UI -> Settings and click on 'Reset controller IP' button.
+If the user is signed-in into copilot is to - go to Copilot UI -> Settings and click on 'Reset controller IP' button.
 It will prompt the user to enter new Controller IP address and service account credentials.

+If user is logged out, please contact support@aviatrix.com for solution.

 Is FlowIQ showing realtime traffic?